marshallflax/vision/Modernization.md

 ## Some Slogans

 > Defer architectural changes

-- Spring Boot is wonderful if you want
+- Spring Boot annotations are wonderful if you need the ability to pull in a large variety of frameworks.
+- Jakarta EE annotations (especially the MicroProfile subset) allow a large variety of runtimes, including Helidon.